 Under JVSG, states are required to screen individuals for eligibility for DVOP specialist or consolidated DVOP/LVER staff-provided services.
 Screening individuals ensures compliance with the statutorily defined duties of JVSG-funded staff positions and helps Workforce Solutions Office staff direct individuals to the most appropriate services.

-On August 13, 2024, the U.S. Department of Labor Employment and Training Administration published Training and Employment Guidance Letter (TEGL) 03-24, titled “Jobs for Veterans’ State Grants Program Reforms and Roles and Responsibilities of American Job Center Staff Serving Veterans,” which clarifies the roles and responsibilities of JVSG staff and Workforce Innovation and Opportunity Act (WIOA)–funded program staff in providing quality services to veterans on a priority basis..On
+On August 13, 2024, the U.S. Department of Labor Employment and Training Administration published Training and Employment Guidance Letter (TEGL) 03-24, titled “Jobs for Veterans’ State Grants Program Reforms and Roles and Responsibilities of American Job Center Staff Serving Veterans,” which clarifies the roles and responsibilities of JVSG staff and Workforce Innovation and Opportunity Act (WIOA)–funded program staff in providing quality services to veterans on a priority basis.

+On December 9, 2025, the U.S. Department of Labor Veteran Employment and Training Service published VPL 01-26, titled “Coordinating and Delivering Employment Services to U.S. Department of Veterans Affairs Veteran Readiness and Employment (DOLVETS) Participants.”
+The VR&E program supports veterans with service-connected disabilities through training and rehabilitation services.
+As VR&E participants approach program completion, they may be referred to Workforce Solutions Offices for employment and career services.

+On April 27, 2026, the U.S. Department of Labor Veteran Employment and Training Service published Grant Officer’s Memorandum No. 03-26, titled “New Jobs for Veterans State Grants Eligible Populations: Surviving Spouses”, which adds two new additional populations eligible to receive JVSG services.

 PROCEDURES: